fasiha/callbag-lossless-throttle/README.md

 # callbag-lossless-throttle

-Callbag operator that transforms either a pullable or listenable source into a listenable sink that waits for a fixed period of time before sending.

-If the source is listenable and producing data faster than the delay, data is queued up internally and emitted in the order received, making this a **lossless** throttle operator.
+Callbag operator that transforms either a pullable or listenable source into a listenable that enforces a fixed time delay between emissions.
+If the source is listenable and produces data faster than the delay, data is queued up internally and emitted in the order received, making this a **lossless** throttle operator.
+No data is dropped.
+(Compare to [`callbag-throttle`](https://github.com/fasiha/callbag-throttle) for a lossy version.)

 Example usecase: a callbag source is generating URLs on a server with rate limits of, say, one request per second.
 This operator can be used to throttle the source to 1000 milliseconds:
 ```js